2018 Indian Mobilities -Share the Road

-An exhibition (+ book) on the road in India hosted by the city of Stuttgart, Germany.
+An exhibition (+ book) on the road in India.

-‘Indian Mobilities’ is an exhibition cum book project on the road in India.
+‘Indian Mobilities -Share the Road’ is an exhibition cum book project on the road in India.
 It is a poetic collection of watercolours on mobility, diversity and Living-Together.

 “The Indian streets are like a jungle!
 It is a constant disordered